-These conversations will critically examine how racism operates within the functional aspects of the College (such as curriculum and teaching, admissions and recruitment, policy and practices).
-As important, the ARC structures will invite all in the College of Education community to think and act together boldly and creatively to implement practices that are intentionally anti-racist.
+These conversations will critically examine how racism operates within the functional aspects of the college (such as curriculum and teaching, admissions and recruitment, policy and practices).
+As important, the ARC structures invites all in the College of Education community to think and act together boldly and creatively to implement practices that are intentionally anti-racist.

 We are aware that racist practices limit the potential of our organization contributing positively to society.
 The College of Education wants to create an environment where we together interrogate racism and its limitations.

 Racism is an enduring problem.
 It has a role in shaping all of our processes, practices, and policies.
 Our aim is to intentionally identify, deconstruct, and intentionally practice.